-Just a month before the 2000 market crash, online-bookseller Amazon.com sold $672 million in convertible bonds, giving itself the cushion it needed to pass the economic turmoil.
-Jeff Bezos’ biographer, Brad Stone explained how close the company came to going bankrupt by saying, “The deal was completed just a month before the crash of the stock market, after which it became exceedingly difficult for any company to raise money.
+A month before the 2000 market crash, online-bookseller Amazon.com sold $672 million in convertible bonds, giving itself the cushion it needed to pass the economic turmoil.
+Jeff Bezos’ biographer, Brad Stone, explained how close the company came to going bankrupt by saying, “The deal was completed just a month before the crash of the stock market, after which it became exceedingly difficult for any company to raise money.
 Without that cushion, Amazon would almost certainly have faced the prospect of insolvency over the next year.”
-The CEO is now on track to become the world’s first trillionaire by 2026, according to reports.
+According to reports, the CEO is now on track to become the world’s first trillionaire by 2026.
 Had the dot-com bubble burst a month or two before, the fate of this e-commerce giant probably would have been very different.
-There’s a couple of lessons we can learn from previous economic downturns and with the advice of experts like Matt, find our way forward into the future.
+There’s a couple of lessons we can learn from previous economic downturns and, with the advice of experts like Matt, find our way forward into the future.

 Recession, research, & recovery

-Businesses suffer during a recession mostly because demand and revenue decreases, while uncertainty about the future increases.
-“Roaring Out of Recession,” a Harvard Business Review article researched 1980, 1990, and 2000 recessions and found that 17% of the 4,700 public companies they studied went bankrupt, private, or were acquired.
+Businesses suffer during a recession mainly because demand and revenue decrease, while uncertainty about the future increases.
+“Roaring Out of Recession,” a Harvard Business Review article, researched 1980, 1990, and 2000 recessions and found that 17% of the 4,700 public companies they studied went bankrupt, private, or were acquired.
 What was shocking?
-9% of companies didn’t simply recover in the three years after the recession, they flourished, outperformed competitors in sales and profit.
-What did these firms do and how did they do it?
+9% of companies didn’t simply recover in the three years after the recession – they flourished, outperformed competitors in sales and profit.
+What did these firms do, and how did they do it?
 The solution lies in a lot of what Matt explains about cost-cutting measures.

 A mix of defense & offense